 Please allow me to introduce myself, so you can become somewhat familiar with who I am.
 My name is Romallis Colvin.
 I am 48 years old, and I have been in prison since the age of 17.
 That’s 30 years!
 This is my first time in prison.
 I am in prison for one count of kidnapping.
 I will give you my case in a nutshell, so you may have an understanding of why I feel this way, and why the article touched me so deeply!

 In 1990, my four co-defendants approached a man in his driveway, claiming to be police officers with weapons.
 He was then placed in a van and told to be honest.
 The man was hit, kicked and burned with a fork.
 We found out that he was not the drug-dealer we thought him to be.
 We gave him money to make up for what we did, and after he picked it up, the police arrived.
 One of the defendants was arrested, but the rest of us ran away.
 After six months, I was arrested with the others.
 The other defendants were much older than me and had been to jail before, both as adults and juveniles.
 We were all offered plea deals for 10 to 20 years, except for one defendant who was kidnapped again while on the run, and was offered 13 to 20.
-I did not take the plea deal, and the judge gave me life without parole.
+I did not take the plea deal, and the judge gave me life with parole.
 I appealed, and my new judge agreed, saying that my sentence was grossly excessive if not vindictive.
 It is a judge’s job to look at the sentence of each defendant, his participation in the crime, and his record.
 Being so young, I did not understand the law and ended up missing a deadline, which meant my old sentence stayed.
 I was not allowed to raise my case again, not even to the judge that ruled in my favor.
 I was confused and felt alone!
 Years passed and each of my co-defendants were released.

 Please just understand my mindset at this age.
 I am a kid with a daughter just born, and I have a life sentence on me.
 For years, I felt lost, depressed and abandoned, with no hope.
 I saw the pain in my mother and daughter’s eyes and could do nothing about it.
 I first saw the parole board after 10 years, and not again till my 30th.
 Every five years, after my first parole hearing, instead of getting another chance, I just got a letter that said “no interest.”